 In the meantime, South Korea is envisioning life without Russian oil, although Russia is still in the top ranking for the South Korean oil purchases.
 Light sweet US crude is considered the country's best option to fill any Russian supply gaps.
 South Korean refiners indicated that they could still make purchases from Russian entities as Seoul has not officially banned any energy imports from Russia, but, Major South Korean refiners indicated they would have little problem sourcing alternatives to Russian crude oil, as Russian crudes is just 4% of South Korea's refining industry's overall feedstock imports.

 Lastly, Japan has started to narrow the volume of crude flows from Russia.
 Japanese Foreign Minister Yoshimasa has already agreed with his counterparts from Britain, Canada, and France on the importance of the Group of Seven countries standing in unity towards the Russian oil embargo.
-However, the government intends to phase out Russian oil in a way that minimizes adverse effects.
+However, the government intends to phase out Russian oil in a way that minimises adverse effects.

 It is a fact that the transition is already in the pipeline, but the scenarios for a full replacement are still in doubt as Russia is one of the most important major players in the energy market.